rcorcoranadams/String-Manipulation/README.md

-- Name: Rachel Corcoran-Adams
+# String Manipulation with Weather Data
-- Date created: September 25, 2020
+# Rachel Corcoran-Adams
-- Version of Python: 8.5
+# September 25, 2020

-You should edit your README file to provide the following information:
+Version of Python: 2.7.5

 - These scripts are broken into three parts:
   1. The first script writes a function that capitalizes the first and fourth letters of a name.
   2. The second script produces the output below using string manipulation techniques: